Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 You’ll notice that the initial pings timed out — this was before ICMPv4 was enabled on the Domain Controller.
 As soon as the firewall rule was enabled on DC-1, successful ping replies should begin appearing.
 Press Ctrl + C to stop the ping.
-Now that the necessary resources are deployed and basic connectivity is confirmed, we can begin installing Active Directory Domain Services (AD DS) on the Domain Controller.
+Now that the necessary resources are deployed and basic connectivity is confirmed, we can disable the Ping rules and begin installing Active Directory Domain Services (AD DS) on the Domain Controller.
 </p>
 <br />
 <h1>Active Directory Installation</h1>